frootlab/rian/docs/install.rst

    online documentation.

-Below it is assumed, that you have the default Python environment configured on your computer and you intend to install Nemoa inside of it.
+Below it is assumed, that you have the default Python environment configured on your computer and you intend to install Rian inside of it.
 If you want to create and work with Python virtual environments, please follow instructions on `venv <https://docs.python.org/3/library/venv.html>`_ and `virtual environments <http://docs.python-guide.org/en/latest/dev/virtualenvs/>`_.